Kishuna4/Resume-Projects/README.md

 - The "Clustering Project" shows an analysis whcih uses k-means methods to predict the ideal location for the placement of a taxi station.

 - The "nlp_pipelines.ipynb" file contains a series of functions and calls used for natural language processing.

+-The Keras lab and the diabetes csv files are paired, and their purpos eis to demonstrat familiarity with this deep learning library.